Showing posts with label Ritual. Show all posts

 Magpie file photo

 Other big news from earlier this year, during my dereliction from blogging: the announcement of next year’s Prestonian Lecturer!
 At the Quarterly Communication of the United Grand Lodge of England in June, the Board of General Purposes said Bro.
-Daniel Johnson will present “Solomon’s Temple in Myth & Ritual.”
+Daniel Johnson will present “Solomon’s Temple in Myth and Ritual.”

 To my knowledge, he is not related to the Bro.
 Johnson in the post below.